onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     metadata section with template_name and template_version metadata.
 This file is the CSAR Entry-Definitions file.

-VNF Package Structure and Format
+VNF or PNF Package Structure and Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. req::